SCIENCE TALENT SEARCH

 President, Regeneron Laboratories

 George joined Regeneron as the company's Founding Scientist and now serves as the Chief Scientific Officer and President.
 His interest in science started with the stars — specifically with the Russian American space race that was headlining the news during his childhood.

 The son of Greek immigrants in New York City, George attended the Bronx High School of Science, where he wanted to be like the heroes at school and compete in the Westinghouse Science Talent Search.
 With the help of his teacher-mentor, Mrs. Strom, George would arrive to school at 5:30 each morning to work on his project, a top winner in the 1976 Science Talent Search.
 This was a life-changing experience that confirmed he would commit to a career in the sciences.

-After graduating as valedictorian at Bronx High and at Columbia University, George received MD and PhD degrees from Columbia University's College of Physicians & Surgeons.
+After graduating as valedictorian at Bronx Science and at Columbia University, George received MD and PhD degrees from Columbia University's College of Physicians & Surgeons.
 At Columbia, he served as legendary geneticist Dr. Fred Alt's first postdoctoral student, working in molecular immunology.
 In 1989, Len Schleifer, MD, PhD, recruited George to Regeneron.
 Before taking the job, George's dad insisted on interviewing Len to ensure that his brilliant son was making the right decision in joining the then-fledgling biotech company.
 At the time, many of his academic peers counseled him against going to "the business side" of science — fearing his promising start in academia would be all for naught.
 George says he never forgets those well-intentioned words, and they are part of what's motivated him to work so hard to keep that from happening.